A topic from the subject of Distillation in Chemistry.

 This experiment demonstrates the principles of distillation, a widely used technique in chemistry and industry for:

-Understanding the equipment and safety measures involved in distillation is essential for safe and effective operation of distillation apparatus.
+Understanding the equipment and safety measures involved in distillation is essential for safe and effective operation of the distillation apparatus and to prevent accidents.